CprimeLearningLabs/terraform-azure-intro/labs/lab-4.3-Outputs/lab4.3-outputs.md

 ![Terraform Apply - Outputs](./images/tf-apply-outputs.png "Terraform Apply - Outputs")

-You can also use terraform output to view the output values now that they are part of the Terraform state.
+You can use terraform output to view the output values now that they are part of the Terraform state.

 ```
 terraform output bastion-vm-public-ip